-“I know of no documentation of the frequency of sore throat complaints concomitantly with esophageal cancer,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer, and clinical professor at the University of Arizona.
+“I know of no documentation of the frequency of sore throat complaints concomitantly with esophageal cancer,” says Alex Little, MD, a thoracic surgeon with a special interest in esophageal and lung cancer.

 “Also, I have no personal memory of a patient mentioning a sore throat.

 “I can imagine that patients with enough esophageal obstruction that they need to regurgitate food stuck in their esophagus would irritate their throat, but these unfortunate folks are focused on their esophageal problem [almost always food impaction: difficulty getting food down] — as are their physicians.”